ripple-unmaintained/ripple-lib-java/modules/core/README.md

 In ripple-lib-java the type equates to a `SerializedType`, with types such as 32 bit unsigned integer, variable length byte strings and even arrays of objects.
 The fields have an ordinal quality, and can be deterministically sorted, important for consistent binary representation.

-An STObject, short for `SerializedType Object`, is an associative container of fields to other SerializedTypes (even an STObject itself)
+There are also container types: An STObject, short for `SerializedType Object`, is an associative container of fields to other SerializedTypes (even an STObject itself).
 An STArray is an array of STObjects with a single Field, mapped to an STObject, containing an arbitrary amount of Field -> SerializedType pairs.
+(See notes below on C++ implementation)

 ## Types